runtimeverification/plutus-core-semantics/plutus-core.md

 Lambda Calculus
 ---------------

-Closure syntax and desugaring a lambda into a closure, as well as lookup and restoring environments, are common in both lazy and strict semantics
+We allow two different strategeies for Lambda Calculus, strict and lazy, and implement application via closures and environments.
+Closure syntax and desugaring a lambda into a closure, as well as lookup and restoring environments, are common in both lazy and strict semantics.

 ```k
 module PLUTUS-CORE-LAMBDA-CALCULUS-BASE